convisoappsec/conviso-docs/docs/integrations/fortify.md

 </div>

-Click on the **Advanced** button to expand all the asset's properties:
+When clicking on 'New Project,' select the Fortify project that should be created on the Conviso platform and synchronized, as shown in the example below.

 <div style={{textAlign: 'center'}}>